Chocolate Covered Peanut Butter Crunch Bars

 Instructions

-• In a large bowl, add the peanut butter, maple syrup, and salt.
+- In a large bowl, add the peanut butter, maple syrup, 1 tablespoon of the coconut oil, and salt.
 Mix well until smooth.

-• In a small bowl, add the chocolate chips and coconut oil.
+- In a small bowl, add the chocolate chips and remaining 1 tablespoon of coconut oil.
 Microwave on high for 2 minutes, stirring halfway through, until the chocolate is melted and smooth.